vrodriguezf/mlr/doc/knitted/tutorial/tune.md

 ```

-As you can see, the optimal configuration usually differs based on the data.
+As you can see, the optimal configuration usually depends on the data.
+You may
-But you might be able to find a range of the best settings, e.g. the values
+be able to identify a *range* of parameter settings that achieve good
-for C should be at least 1 and the values for sigma should be between 0 and 1.
+performance though, e.g. the values for C should be at least 1 and the values
+for sigma should be between 0 and 1.

-If we want to find out, how good those configurations are on the entire data
+If we want to find out how good those configurations are on the entire data
-set, we might still look at the measures that we already know from
+set, we can still look at the measures that we already know from
 [Resampling](resample.md).